Abridged from the 5 Star

 In At Sea and later in Found and Lost in Paradise, Willow "Billie" Benton and Brittany "Bambi" Macey endure tumultuous months that erase whatever remains of adolescent innocence.
 Under the mentorship of Oliana Teriierooiterai, the last Marquesan Chieftess on Hiva Oa, Willow and Bambi learn to cope with a world where the only restraints to satisfying their desires are consent and imagination.

-The inclusion of significant does of greed and betrayal, a touch of cannibalism, and a beautiful and faithful mahu — a third gender person named Mahana who becomes a friend and lover to them both — creates a story set in a world that is far different from the America that Billie and Bambi have left behind.
+The inclusion of significant doses of greed and betrayal, a touch of cannibalism, and a beautiful and faithful mahu — a third gender person named Mahana who becomes a friend and lover to them both — creates a story set in a world that is far different from the America that Billie and Bambi have left behind.
 But there remains a greater world to which they must return, a world where conflicts are resolved by fate, courage, perseverance, and a strategic return.

 A quote from At Sea: